Djongov/ARM-templates/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FDjongov%2FARM-templates%2Fmaster%2Fase-base-resources-lab.json" target="_blank"><img src="https://azuredeploy.net/deploybutton.png"/>
 </a></br>
 ## Deploy a full ILB ASEv2 Environment - Little custommization
-This template will deploy a VNET, VM, Private DNS Zone, an App Service Environment V2 (appserviceenvironment.net), App Service Plan and a Web App.
+This is a premium grade template that will deploy a VNET, VM, Private DNS Zone, an App Service Environment V2 (appserviceenvironment.net), App Service Plan and a Web App.
 The template also uses a minimal ammount of customization and the template takes care of the naming for most resrouces.
 Good for Lab deployments.
 If you need more customization use the other template.<br>
 - VNET with a name ILB-ASE-VNET and Address space of 10.0.0.0/16<br>
 - 2 Subnets called "VM-Subnet" with prefix 10.0.0.0/24 and another subnet called "ASE-SUBNET" with prefix 10.0.1.0/24<br>
 - VM with the size of Standard_B4ms with 127 GB Standard HDD disk<br> and Windows Server 2019 image.<br>